 Federal government agencies are seeing an increased need to make quick use of real-time data.
 For NASA, real-time data also extends into the far frontiers via its Deep Space Network (DSN).
 It’s another example of how agencies are using Apache Kafka to set their data in motion.

 The Privacy and Civil Liberties Oversight Board currently lacks the membership necessary to issue reports and start new projects.

 Moving forward, pandemic or not, there is a clear opportunity for federal teams to prioritize real-time, secure access to data in order to unleash new insights, discoveries and innovations from their growing datasets.

-Mark Johnson, vice president, Department of Defense at Oracle, joined host John Gilroy on this week's Federal Tech Talk to discuss how his company can help federal agencies make the move to a hybrid cloud environment.
+Rob Shore, senior vice president of Marketing at Infinera, joined host John Gilroy on this week's Federal Tech Talk to discuss how optical networks can help federal agencies scale network bandwidth and accelerate service integration.

 Agencies across the government are looking at AI to speed things up and improve mission delivery.
 But it can be misused.
 For how federal agencies can keep AI honest, the program lead for the artificial intelligence security initiative at the University of California Berkley, Jessica Newman.

 The House Armed Services Committee advanced a defense policy chock full of amendments addressing AI, Buy American, pay parity, civilian control of the military and other issues.

 Facial recognition technology has gone mainstream in the federal government.
 Federal Drive with Tom Temin got the latest from the director for science, technology assessment and analytics at the Government Accountability Office, Candice Wright.